Cholera is a bacterial infection of the intestines. The good news is, cholera

 is not offered here.

-by following a few simple precautions:
+getting the disease by following a few simple precautions when you get there:

 Boil or disinfect any water that you'll use for drinking, washing or preparing